LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

  - Need to filter by type
  - need to roder by last update or creation date the posts
  - Footer to load more projects, better load more projects on scroll bottom, thats it.
+### New Approach
+Need a template for show off pages (projects, blog posts and search ) That receives a json array and a title and does the rest.

 ## Search Engine